-An intelligent transportation system (ITS) is an advanced solution which aims to provide innovative services relating to different modes of transport and traffic management and enable users to be better informed and make safer, more coordinated, and ‘smarter’ use of transport networks.
+An intelligent transportation system (ITS) is an advanced solution that aims to provide innovative services related to various modes of transportation and traffic management.
+It enables users to have access to better information, make safer decisions, and utilize transport networks more efficiently.

-Intelligent transport systems vary in technologies applied, from basic car navigation; traffic signal control systems; container management systems; variable message signs; automatic number plate recognition or speed cameras to monitor applications, such as CCTV systems, and automatic incident detection or stopped vehicle detection systems; to more advanced applications that integrate live data and feedback from a number of other sources, such as parking guidance and information systems and weather information systems.
-Predictive solutions are being developed to allow advanced modelling and comparison with historical baseline data.
+Intelligent transport systems encompass a range of technologies, including car navigation, traffic signal control systems, container management systems, variable message signs, automatic number plate recognition, speed cameras, CCTV systems for monitoring, and automatic incident detection or stopped vehicle detection systems.
+Additionally, more advanced applications integrate live data and feedback from multiple sources, such as parking guidance and information systems, weather information systems, and predictive solutions that utilize advanced modeling and historical data for comparisons.

 “Self-driving cars are the natural extension of active safety and obviously something we should do.” — Elon Musk

 ITS relies on data collection, analysis, and the application of analysis outcomes in the realms of traffic management, with a focus on location-based concepts.
 Key components of ITS include:

 - Traffic Management Systems: These systems utilize data analysis to monitor and control traffic flow, ensuring efficient movement and reducing congestion.